xiaozw1994/KACapMamba/README.md

 ## Contact
-For questions, issues, or collaboration inquiries, please open an issue in the repository or contact [your-email@example.com].
+For questions, issues, or collaboration inquiries, please open an issue in the repository.

 ---
 *Last updated: 2025*